ChrisPelatari/vitepress.chris.pelatari.com/blog/posts/2024-11-10-implementing-stripe-checkout-session-in-aspnet-core-minimal-api.md

 app.Run();
 ```

 ### The key here is the `MapPost` method, which accepts a list of `SessionLineItemOptions` as a parameter.
-This allows you to pass dynamically sized cart contents from the front end to the API.
-Not just a single T-shirt.
+This allows you to pass dynamically sized cart contents from the front end to the API. (not just a single T-shirt)

 ## Front-end implementation test